Stripper: Customer interaction

 Strippers are focused on making money from customers.
 Strippers are employed as independent contractors and expected to generate income themselves making the profession similar to a sales job.
 How dancers go about maximizing revenue varies.
 For customers they do not already know, dancers use factors such as clothing, shoes, age, and race to determine whom they wish to interact with.
 Dancers are the primary enablers to encourage potential patrons to spend time in strip clubs.
-The dancers continually interact with the customers in the club by walking around and attempting to solicit drinks and lap dances, usually scanning the floor of a club to find the most lucrative customer to target.
+The dancers continually interact with the customers in the club by walking around and attempting to solicit drinks and lap dances, usually scanning the floor of a club to find the most lucrative customer.

 While clubs can generate revenue through means such as cover charges and drink fees, dancers make most of their profit from giving lap dances or VIP dances where regulations allow.
 Otherwise, customer tips to dancers from a stage set are their primary form of payment per shift.
 The dancer qualifies a customer by sizing up their appearance and personal characteristics.
-Once the dancer identifies her mark, she approaches and attempts to create social relationship with her customer using tactical interactions and manipulations.
+Once the dancer decides on a customer, she approaches and attempts to engage the customer in conversation, hoping they'll purchase a dance or time in VIP areas.
 Alternatively, customers can make the first move and engage the dancer directly.
 Strippers appeal to masculine desires, but they can adapt to fit the needs of female patrons to view them as customers.
 Adapting the experience to the customer is an integral part of exotic dancing.